wandb/docs/docs/support/runs_state_crashed_ui_but_still_running_machine_get_data.md

 ---
-title: "My run's state is "crashed" on the UI but is still running on my machine.
+title: "My run's state is `crashed` on the UI but is still running on my machine.
 What do I do to get my data back?"
 tags:
    - experiments
 ---